NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 bundle adjustment, updated .json camera files will be written to disk, in addition to .adjust files.
 See :numref:`csm_state` and :numref:`embedded_csm`.

+Later, use either the original cameras with the computed adjustments (:numref:`ba_use`), or the updated cameras without the adjustments.

 The datum will be read from the camera files.

 Other cameras